Liberty: Don Troiani’s Paintings of the Revolutionary War

 Immerse yourself in 360-degree panoramic gallery images, high-resolution photos of the art and artifacts, and a guided audio tour of the dramatic, research-based works of nationally renowned historical artist Don Troiani. -

 Without the benefit of photography, the Revolutionary War can be difficult to envision.
 But what did the war actually look like?
-The Museum's special exhibition, Liberty: Don Troiani’s Paintings of the Revolutionary War, immerses visitors in the dramatic and research-based works of this nationally renowned historical artist to bring the compelling stories about the diverse people and complex events of the American Revolution to life.
+The Museum's special exhibition, Liberty: Don Troiani’s Paintings of the Revolutionary War, immersed visitors in the dramatic and research-based works of this nationally renowned historical artist to bring the compelling stories about the diverse people and complex events of the American Revolution to life.

 Troiani has dedicated much of his artistic career to transforming the modern understanding of what the Revolutionary War truly looked like.
 Using a masterful combination of “artistry and accuracy” (New York Times), Troiani’s paintings, which are routinely used by the National Park Service and the Smithsonian Institution to help tell stories of past people and events, demonstrate his extraordinary combination of historical research, technical skill, and artistic drama.